 Brown Butter Cauliflower Rice Recipe

-- 1 Tablespoon butter
+- 1 Tablespoon unsalted butter or ghee

 - 1 teaspoon kosher salt

 - If using a fresh head of cauliflower, cut it into florets.
 In batches, place cauliflower in a food processor and pulse until it achieves a rice-like consistency.
 Or put it in a high-powered blender, cover with cool water, pulse until riced, then drain thoroughly.

 - In a large pan over medium-low heat, melt butter and allow it to sizzle until it gets lightly browned in color.